mieko/cult/README.md

 description should represent a real server somewhere, that is (hopefully) running.

 ### Roles
 A role is a collection of files (usually configuration files), Tasks (usually shell scripts), and a configuration (`role.json`).
 A role can include other roles via `includes:`.
-A role can state it conflicts with another role via `conflicts:`.

-A Role's tasks are named like `00000-a-descriptive-name`, because the only ordering Cult does is asciibetical.
+A Role's tasks are named like `000-a-descriptive-name`, because the only ordering Cult does is asciibetical.
+Tasks named numerically are considered build tasks.
+A Task named "sync" is built, shipped, and executed during `cult fleet sync`.
+Other files are ignored, so you can symlink or whatever between them (if you want some sort of meta-role or something.)

 Every task, file, and even `role.json` is pre-processed with ERB before it gets processed by Cult or shipped to a node.
-This lets you customize behavior based on the node, the role, the provider, the project, or anything else you'd like.
+This lets you customize behavior based on the node, the role, the provider, the project, /dev/urandom, or anything else you'd like.

 #### Special Roles
 There are two Roles generated by default that you should think of as